-The calculation based on prescribed factors is detailed in section 6.1 of this guideline, and that based on factors for a particular product calculated from internal models is detailed in section 6.2 (lines 010 to 060 of the QFP form).
+The calculation based on prescribed factors is detailed in section 6.1, and that based on factors for a particular product calculated from internal models is detailed in section 6.2 (lines 010 to 060 of the QFP form).
 However, if the insurer uses models, the result will be reported to line 070 of the QFP form.